Central Institutional Organization Commission

+History

+During its history, the Commission changed name several times between the establishment of the People's Republic of China and the adoption of its current name and functions in 1991.

+Functions

+The commission oversees institutional reforms and staffing structures of the CCP Center and the State Council.
 The commission's functions include making policy on administrative reform, central reorganization plans, personnel establishment, quotas, wages, and administrative regulations for State institutions.
 Its authority was enhanced after the Ministry of Personnel was abolished.
 There is also the State Commission Office for Public Sector Reform, which serves as its executive organ.

-During its history, the Commission changed name several times between the establishment of the People's Republic of China and the adoption of its current name and functions in 1991.